GoalBible World Cup 2026 Group B Odds, Results and Latest Betting Markets

 - |

-World Cup 2026 Group B Fixtures and Match Results
+What Are the Confirmed World Cup 2026 Group B Fixtures?

-Here are the confirmed fixtures for Group B. Early kick-off times and venue locations will play a role in preparation and recovery.
+Here are the confirmed Group B fixtures with kick-off times and venues.
+The early kick-off times and travel distances between venues will play a real role in preparation and recovery.

 |